Skip to main content

 Lab Location

-The hands-on lab for this module lives in the Hermes repository.
-This page covers the conceptual foundation you need before running the lab.
-Read the Concepts and Reference pages first, then open the Hermes lab guide.
+The hands-on lab for this module lives in this site at Module 7 Lab.
+Track C learners should use the dedicated Track C lab for a linear Kubernetes-only path.
+Read the Concepts and Reference pages first, then open the lab guide.

 What This Module Is About